benthecoder/blog/posts/admire.md

 In Henrik's [piece](https://escapingflatland.substack.com/p/first-we-shape-our-social-graph-then) on _first we shape our social graphs, then it shapes us_:

 > You see the same pattern with top performers in many domains—researchers, programmers, painters.
-Often they spend a great deal of thought on how to structure their milieu: whom to interact with, and what work to study and learn from.
+Often <mark>they spend a great deal of thought on how to structure their milieu</mark>: whom to interact with, and what work to study and learn from.
 You can do this for soft values too, training yourself to be generous by surrounding yourself with generosity

 Inspired by Nix's piece on "[who do you admire?](https://www.startingfromnix.com/p/who-do-you-admire)".